cvlab-epfl/perspective-flow-aggregation/README.md

   <img src="./images/overview.png">
 </p>

 Figure 1: Establishing 3D-to-2D correspondences from rendered exemplars.
 After obtaining an exemplar based on the initial pose, we estimate the 2D-to-2D correspondences between the exemplar and the input image within their respective region of interest.
-This implicitly generates a set of 3D-to-2D correspondences.
+This implicitly generates a set of 3D-to-2D correspondences, which can be used to obtain the final pose by PnP solvers.

 # How to Use